msgphp/symfony-demo-app/README.md

 👍 Consider a single service per concept a best practice, use [Docker multi-stage builds] for sub-concepts

-ℹ️ A `Dockerfile` can obtain the targeted staging environment from a build argument, e.g. `ARG staging_env`
+ℹ️ A `Dockerfile` can obtain the targeted staging environment from a build argument, i.e. `ARG staging_env`

 ### `devops/environment/`